krypted/precache/README.md

 4. If this fails, it falls back to `http://localhost:49672`.
   * Alternatively, specify which Caching Server to use by using the flag `-cs http://cachingserver:port` - where `cachingserver:port` are the appropriate values.
   * You can find your caching servers port by running: `sudo serveradmin fullstatus caching`
 5. Files are downloaded through the Caching Server; if the asset is already in the cache, it is skipped.
-Only IPSW files are kept (in `/tmp/precache`).
+Only IPSW files are kept.
+  * IPSW files are saved in `/tmp/precache` by default.
+Use the `-o` or `--output` flag with a file path to save to a specific location.
 6. Logs are written out to `/tmp/precache.log`

 ## Suggested Use